baolongnguyenmac/setup-pc/README.md

 - Download `*.deb` file and install by `sudo dpkg -i <package>.deb`

-    - [Chrome](https://www.google.com/intl/vi_vn/chrome/) --> Login to all Google account
+    - [Chrome](https://www.google.com/intl/vi_vn/chrome/) --> Login to all Google accounts
     - [VSCode](https://code.visualstudio.com/download) --> Login to GitHub
+    - [Tray icons plugin](https://extensions.gnome.org/extension/2890/tray-icons-reloaded/): This helps display app indicator (the small icon in taskbar) so we can interact with the app
     - [Dropbox](https://www.dropbox.com/install-linux) --> Login to Dropbox account
-    - [Tray icons plugin](https://extensions.gnome.org/extension/2890/tray-icons-reloaded/): This helps display Dropbox icon so we can interact with the app
+        - Note that you should only sync `~/Dropbox/Self/bin` for setup
+        - After that, you can choose to sync other folders
     - [Microsoft Edge](https://www.microsoft.com/vi-vn/edge/?form=MA13FJ) --> Login to Microsoft and change Search engine to Google

 ## Setup commandline applications